 About a quarter of the output is original work of outstanding international quality; the rest is programming and facilitation.
 The Spark helps schools and libraries take risks to generate their own exceptional work.
 And through the Vital Spark programme, it helps artists who identify as BAME, deaf, or disabled develop their work for children.

 The Spark is all for building confidence among performers and audiences.
 For children, the work is as thought-provoking as it’s fun.
 It raises aspirations, boosts health and wellbeing, and helps develop emotional intelligence.
 The gasps of delight are a bonus – a sure sign they’ll be coming back for more.

 Leicester has undergone a cultural renaissance.
 During the most recent round of Arts Council funding, its arts organisations earned a bigger increase in funding than any other city in the UK – roughly four times the national average.
 To raise the city’s cultural profile and encourage incoming investment, the city council invited pitches from design agencies to produce a celebratory document that they described as a prospectus.

 The finished piece is refreshingly non-corporate.
-The council gave us a free hand to develop a cultural copywriting style that would appeal to all audiences, from people considering Leicester for a night out to CEOs of organisations wanting to relocate to the city.
-We even drafted the Mayor’s foreword, which he approved without change.
+The council gave me a free hand to develop a cultural copywriting style that would appeal to all audiences, from people considering Leicester for a night out to CEOs of organisations wanting to relocate to the city.
+I even drafted the Mayor’s foreword, which he approved without change.